agent-lang/.github/profile/README.md

 - [ ] Rust CLI for basic interaction
 - [ ] Basic tools like auto-testing and code-generation
+- [ ] Look for datasets and benchmark on them
 - [ ] IDE integration

 ## Contribution